MAAP-Project/maap-jupyter-ide/ipycmc/ipycmc/loadGeotiffs/instructionsWindowsIpycmc.md

-## Notes to potentially add to Readme about installing IPYCMC for local development on Windows:
+## Notes about doing local development with `maap-jupyter-ide` on Windows:
 If you are installing ipycmc on a Microsoft Windows Operating System, it is advised to download Windows Subsystem for Linux (WSL).
-If you chose not to download WSL, you may encounter file path problems in the webpack.config.js file. <br>
+If you chose not to download WSL, you may encounter file path problems in the `ipycmc/webpack.config.js file`. <br>
 Follow these instructions for downloading Windows Subsystem for Linux: <br>
 [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10) <br>
 After you install your Linux distribution, you must install conda.
 Follow these instructions: <br>